apalmese/BMAStellarMasses/README.md

 smass_only.calc(inputDataDict, outfile=outfile, indir=libdir, lib=libtype)
 ```

 with libtype="miles" and libdir = basedir+"lib/simha_miles_Nov2016/" for a non-test usage.
 In that case, also the lib/simha_miles_Nov2016.tar.gz file in the directory needs to be decompressed in order to make use of the full template set available.
+The test run only takes into account a few templates in order to make the computation quicker.

 The galaxies given in input in "infile" expects by default a fits file that includes the following columns:
 * 'ID': galaxy ID